lambdamore/lambdamore.github.io/posts/butterflyhawkmoth_II.md

 			MaxSteps -> \[Infinity]];
 		Table[{xs[t], ys[t], zs[t]}, {t, 0, tend}]]

 I set the default parameters to a=3, b=26.5, c=1.
-There is many previous works considering the parameter settings and properties of the system.
+There are many works considering the parameter settings and properties of the system.
 For those who are interested, Hirsch, Smale & Devaney, 2003 gives good supplements.

 Given the initial condition, I can draw the trajectory of the dynamical system.
 For instance: